-Pursuant to the Initial Public Offering, the Company sold 5,000,000 Units, at a purchase price of \$10.00 per Unit.
+Pursuant to the Initial Public Offering, the Company sold 5,749,800 Units, inclusive of 749,800 Units sold to the underwriters on June 19, 2020 upon the underwriters' election to partially exercise their option to purchase additional Units, at a purchase price of \$10.00 per Unit.
 Each Unit consists of one share of common stock and one right ("Public Right").
 Each Public Right entitles the holder to receive one-tenth of one share of common stock at the closing of a Business Combination (see Note 7).